 Choosing the best eyelash extension glue for each customer is one of the most important considerations when applying extension eyelashes.
 We are proud of our worldwide best-selling glues which hold a long track record of delivering better retention and higher customer satisfaction.

 BL Eyelash Extension Supplies and Wholesale from South Korea.

 What happens to lash extension glue in low humidity?

 Too little humidity will slow everything down.
-If the room humidity is lower than the ideal level (higher than 60% room humidity), the cyanoacrylate in your glue will not have enough water vapor to help it cure.
+If the room humidity is lower than the ideal level (lower than 45% room humidity), the cyanoacrylate in your glue will not have enough water vapor to help it cure.

 How to increase the room humidity

-- Use a nano mist spray: If the humidity is still low and/or the air is very dry outside of your salon, then you should consider purchasing a nano mist spray.
-Its fine mist helps to speed up the glue drying process.
+Use a nano mist spray: If the humidity is still low and/or the air is very dry outside of your salon, then you should consider purchasing a nano mist spray.
+Its fine mist helps to speed up the glue curing process.

 Best eyelash extension glues for low humidity

 Although humidifiers and nano mist sprays can help you achieve the right environment, it may still be challenging to get the optimal humidity levels.